troy896/magisk-files/note.md

-## Magisk 22d57219-delta by HuskyDG
+## Magisk 7f473647-delta by HuskyDG

 ### What is new?

-- Synchronized with official magisk source: There is nothing new since there is no denylist in Magisk Delta.
-- Revert "Avoid doing unmount for SysUI" commit.
-Who will add SystemUI to hidelist / denylist ???
+- Support logcat-based MagiskHide for Android 9 and bellow

 ### Diffs to official Magisk